GW4 BioMed MRC Doctoral Training Partnership PhD projects in the School of Psychology

 |Tuition fee support||Full UK/EU tuition fees|

 |Maintenance stipend||Doctoral stipend matching UK Research Council National Minimum|

 |Additional funding offered||Additional research training and support funding of up to £5,000 per annum is available: this is to cover costs such as courses, conferences and travel and research consumables.
 Additional competitive funds are available for high-cost training/research.|

 |Residency||UK Research Council eligibility conditions apply|

-We welcome applications from non-medical backgrounds, especially in areas of computing, mathematics and the physical sciences, and can fund additional training, including master’s degrees to assist discipline conversion.
+However, the DTP also welcomes students from non-medical backgrounds, especially in areas of computing, mathematics and the physical sciences, and can fund additional training, including Masters, to assist discipline conversion.

-You will also be considered if you have a 2:2 UK honours degree and a master’s degree or have significant relevant non-academic experience.
+Applicants with a Lower Second Class degree will only be considered if they also have a Master’s degree or have significant relevant non-academic experience.

 Applicants who are classed as international/overseas for tuition fee purposes are not eligible for funding.

 To be eligible for a full award (fees and stipend) from a Research Council, a UK or EU student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least three years prior to the start of the studentship.